Six Embarrassing Triathlon Questions

 You may be embarrassed to ask how to do your hair and makeup for race day in fear that someone might roll their eyes and tell you, “who cares how you look, you should be focused on the race, not your makeup”.
 But let’s just be honest with ourselves here.
 We want to look good in those race day photos… especially if it’s your first triathlon!
 Even if the photographer captures a less than flattering facial expression, at least your hair will look good.
 ALSO, it is no small task to fit a big head of hair in a tiny little swim cap!
 And while we can all agree that blisters and chaffing are painful and annoying, having your hair flap in your face on your bike is equally annoying!

 Solution: I find that wearing my hair in a low braid is the easiest way to fit it into my swim cap.
 It also is a perfect swim and bike style because it doesn’t obstruct my helmet.
 I prefer a braid to a ponytail because it keeps your hair together and there are no strands of hair flying in your face while your biking downhill or into a headwind.
 However, I can’t stand having a braid constantly hit my back while running, so as I’m running out of T2, I quickly throw my hair up in a bun.
 Multi-tasking at it’s finest!
 If you’re going to put your hair in a bun mid race, make sure you bring extra hair ties.
 I can’t tell you how many times they’ve snapped in half while trying to put my hair up.
-If you have bangs, make sure you bring a headband to keep them out of your face.
+If you have bangs, bobby pin them back before the race or make sure you bring a headband to keep them from flopping in your eyes.
 Another alternative is to simply cover up frizzy swim cap head with a hat!

 As far as makeup goes, keep it simple.
 A coat of waterproof mascara, sunscreen and chap stick work great.
 Terrified to leave the house without your normal makeup?
 Wear sunglasses!
 Viola!
 Goggle marks and tired eyes are hidden from the cameras!